zkamvar/SGE_Array/README.md

                         accepts regular expressions. (e.g. 'SLURM_Array -c
                         commands.txt -r this_job_name --hold_names
                         previous_job_name,other_jobs_.+').
 Uses job
-                        information as logged to $WORK/.slurm_array_jobnums.
+                        information as logged to .slurm_array_jobnums.
   -v, --version         show program's version number and exit -d, --debug           Create the directory and script, but do not submit --showchangelog       Show the changelog for this program.